codeandwork/courses/courses/cs/sql_erd_simpleQueries.md

 ![](media/erd-employee.jpg)

 ## The logical-to-physical mapping

-Entities into tables
+* Entities into tables
-Attributes into columns
+* Attributes into columns
-Domains into data types & constraints
+* Domains into data types & constraints
-* Domain - an area of interest or an area over which a person has control From <http://dictionary.cambridge.org/dictionary/english/domain>
+    * Domain - an area of interest or an area over which a person has control

+	From <http://dictionary.cambridge.org/dictionary/english/domain>

+## Key Concepts
-Data Types
+* Data Types
-Constraints
+* Constraints
-Primary Key
+* Primary Key
-Nullability
+* Nullability
-Fixed- Variable length
+* Fixed- Variable length
-Identity Columns
+* Identity Columns
-Indexes (Clustered - Non Clustered)
+* Indexes (Clustered - Non Clustered)

 ## Primary and foreign keys